Volume 11, Issue 1 (2025) CJP 2025, 11(1): e5 | Back to browse issues page

 Send citation to:

-Singh S, Golait A, Kela G. Indications and benefits of Gastrointestinal Endoscopy in children.
-CJP 2024; 10 (1)
+Singh S, Golait A, Kela G. Indications and Benefits of Gastrointestinal Endoscopy in children: A Retrospective Study in a single center in India.
+CJP 2025; 11 (1)

 URL: http://caspianjp.ir/article-1-258-en.html